 Here we can see an internet connection that is clearly malfunctioning.
 If you see this, contact your ISP for assistance as none of our network enabled products will work on this connection.

-These cameras are capable of 3 megapixel images (latest version).
-As such, each camera's recording stream is very bandwidth heavy.
+This recording system is capable of 4K (8 megapixel) images.
+As such, each camera's recording stream is extremely bandwidth heavy.

 Only cable or fibre connections will be capable of a single camera or more.
-DSL will usually be right out of the question.
+DSL will almost always be out of the question.

 Some DSL connections will struggle with more than one camera but most will be able to present one camera reliably.
 Any more than 4 cameras at a time may freeze up and will require cable/fibre for smooth playback.

-This is a 720P recording system.
+This is a 3MP recording system.
 Bandwidth requirements aren't as heavy as the top of the range.

 Still firmly in the realm of cable connections, although certain advanced DSL systems are able to manage 2Mbps+ upstream which would enable one camera.